Cornutum/regexp-gen/README.md

 matches are also limited to some maximum length. `RegExpGen` generates matches of random length that always lie within the minimum and maximum bounds for the regular expression.

-But for many regular expressions, like the one in the previous example, there is no upper bound on the length of a matching string.
+But for many regular expressions, like the one in [the basic example above](#the-basics), there is no upper bound on the length of a matching string.
 Nevertheless, as a practical matter, some kind of upper bound is usually helpful.
 What to do?